compromise-evident/pqML/README.md

 * Each line: ```label digit```, ```space```, ```up to 150 digits/underscores```, ```new line``` (\n.)
 * test.txt is the same but with items not found in train.txt.
-* If test.txt has no labels, use option 8 to classify its items.

 <br>
 <br>